ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 * find a solution/situation where all these variables are fixed except the two being tested
 * make the causing variable change, and observe the joint evolution of the other one

 Unfortunately, medical hypothesis testing requires a lot of time and resources.
 It's natural trying to get insight with already available indicators beforing choosing to give the go or nogo.

+> Obviously, these findings are hypothesis-generating only and will have to be tested in a prospective, randomized trial
+>
+> Note's author

 As a consequence, doing a fair list of the variables influencing the cognitive function before calculating the correlation seems reasonable too.
 So that the result of the correlation, whatever this value is, can be put in perspective.
 How the other influencing variables (diet, physical activity, sleep, stress levels) fluctuate in the selected sample of countries and how do they impact the cognitive functions?
 Who knows...

 It's also worth considering that cocoa is consumed in various forms, ranging from dark chocolate with high cocoa content to milk chocolate with added sugars and fats.
 The health benefits associated with chocolate are primarily attributed to dark chocolate with higher cocoa content, as it contains a higher concentration of flavonoids and fewer added ingredients.
 High consumption of chocolate with a low polyphenolic concentration, as well as a low consumption with a high polyphenolic concentration migth weakened the goodness of the indicator.
 Besides, the average consumption is not necessarily consistent with the laureates' consumption.
 By the way, the Flavonoids are not the exclusivity of the dark chocolate, they can also be found in fruits and vegetables, red wine, and teas, among other.